MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

 ## Configure Server App Registration

+> [!NOTE]
-Note: The following steps can also be found in the Microsoft Doc: [QuickStart: Configure an application to expose a web API](/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).
+> The following steps can also be found in the Microsoft Doc: [QuickStart: Configure an application to expose a web API](/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 1. Navigate to `Expose an API` from your App Registration (`Data API builder`) overview page.
 2. Create an `Application ID URI`, by clicking on **Set**, just before the section *Scopes defined by this API*,